-Big pharma, big data: why drugmakers want your health records
+Big pharma, big data: Why drugmakers want your health records

 Studying such real-world evidence offers manufacturers a powerful tool to prove the value of their drugs - something Roche aims to leverage, for example, with last month's US$2 billion purchase of Flatiron Health.

-Real-world evidence involves collecting data outside traditional randomized clinical trials, the current gold standard for judging medicines, and interest in the field is ballooning.
+Real-world evidence involves collecting data outside traditional randomised clinical trials, the current gold standard for judging medicines, and interest in the field is ballooning.

 Hot areas for such studies include cancer, heart disease and respiratory disorders.